ionic-team/ionic-site/_posts/2014-01-13-ionic-compared.markdown

 Looking at where we are *today*, we are confident Ionic is the best choice for building hybrid apps when compared with the other permissive licensed frameworks on this list, and most of the commercially-licensed ones.

 While some frameworks like Sencha have a more complete feature set, we are catching up quickly and benefiting from a passionate and growing community that is helping make Ionic amazing.
-When looking back at other popular open source projects, it's the ones that built a great community, focused on high quality, and kept shipping that won.
+When looking back at other popular open source projects that now dominate the market, it was the the ones that built a great community, focused on high quality, and kept shipping that beat out proprietary solutions and were ultimately worth investing in.